 - ART 140 Ceramics II (4) Prerequisite: ART 040.
-Intermediate and advanced work in clay, glazes, firing, and studio procedures through the production of varied handbuilt and wheel-thrown projects. - ART 141 Interpretive Crafts II (4) Prerequisite: ART 041.
-Intermediate studies in three or four universal craft forms.
-An extension of Crafts I with focused, personalized study in textiles, mask-making, paper-making, book-making and their contemporary applications.
-Limited to 10 students. - ART 145 Photography II (4) Prerequisite: ART 045.
+Intermediate and advanced work in clay, glazes, firing, and studio procedures through the production of varied handbuilt and wheel-thrown projects. - ART 145 Photography II (4) Prerequisite: ART 045.
 A continued study of the art of photography.
 Emphasis will be in B/W film and B/W wet printing.
 The class will introduce darkroom techniques, while fine-tuning technical camera skills and composition.
 Single-lens reflex film camera required. - ART 150 Painting II (4) Prerequisite: ART 050.
 Intermediate-level painting study.
 Emphasis on personal growth, development of technical ability, and conceptual awareness.
-Experimental representational perspectives are offered.

-- ART 151 Illustration (4) Prerequisites: ART-010 or ART 015 or permission of instructor.
+Experimental representational perspectives are offered. - ART 151 Illustration (4) Prerequisites: ART-010 or ART 015, or permission of instructor.
 Advanced studio course dedicated to the applied art of illustration.
 Projects will encompass a range of approaches and media to connect conceptual thinking to visual metaphorical solutions.
 Emphasis on development of advanced drawing and compositional skills as well as student's personal artistic voice. - ART 161 Printmaking I (4) Prerequisite: ART 010 or ART 015.
 A focus on matrix based art making.
 Students will explore relief and intaglio processes focusing on the practices and skills unique to the discipline. - ART 162 Printmaking II (4) Prerequisite: ART 010 or ART 015.
-A focus on planographic processes of stone lithography and plate lithography, as well as non-toxic screenprinting.
+A focus on planographic processes of stone lithography and plate lithography, as well as nontoxic screenprinting.
 Students will produce a cohesive body of work for discussion and display. - ART 165 Digital Painting (4) Prerequisite: ART 065.
-Intermediate and advanced projects in digital painting and imaging. - ART 167 Publication Design (4) Prerequisite: ART 065.
+Recommended: ART 015.
+Intermediate and advanced projects in digital painting and imaging.

+- ART 167 Publication Design (4) Prerequisite: ART 065.
 An introduction to the fundamentals of graphic design using the page-layout program Adobe InDesign, in addition to Photoshop and Illustrator.
 Emphasis will be on software mastery, typography, page design, and pre-press.
 Students will complete several projects including brochures, posters and book design.
 Understanding the process of taking a project from concept to finished printed piece will be a key goal. - ART 170 Stone Sculpture (4) Prerequisite: ART 070.
-Advanced techniques in threedimensional stone carving.
+Advanced techniques in three-dimensional stone carving.
 A continuation and expansion of 3-D Sculptural Explorations.